VincentS/Metanome-Wiki/Adding-a-new-Algorithm-Type.md

 ***

-**Besides, you have to add and update test!**
+**Add and update test!!!**

-This list may not be complete, please update it!
+This list might not be complete, please update it!